 If this describes how you feel about your job, have a think about the price you could be paying for remaining in this situation.
 Do you feel low on energy, bored, overwhelmed or even burnt out?
 Are you often ill, or do you suffer from mood swings?

-On the other hand, you may be one of those amazing people who choose jobs that inspire them.
+On the other hand, you may be one of those amazing people who have chosen a career that inspires them.
 They wake up in the morning feeling excited to start their day’s work.
 Their eyes light up when they talk about their job because it fulfils and energises them.

 If you are not yet part of this second group, would you like to know how to turn your work life around from running on the hamster wheel to pursuing your life’s mission?